DataDog/hiring-engineers/answers.md

 ![monitor_s2](./screenshots/monitor_2.png)

-Once the condition is setup, the threshold will be shown on the graph of the metric.
+Once the condition is set up, the threshold will be shown on the graph of the metric.

 ![monitor_s2_2](./screenshots/monitor_3.png)